swo/dbotu3/doc/source/getting-started.rst

   column headers are sample names.
 Each cell is the number of times that sequence appears in that sample.
 - A fasta file containing the sequences to be processed into OTUs.
-The sequences should *not* be aligned.
+The sequences should *not* be aligned, but they *should* be trimmed to the same length if they are single-end reads.
+(Paired-end reads should have been merged.)

 The table of sequence counts will be read into memory, but the fasta file will be indexed.
 As per the algorithm, the sequences will be processed in